andrioid/chrome-worklogger/README.md

 # Introduction

 Work Logger is a Chrome-Extension.
-It's purpose is to allow easy logging of hours in a free-style tag way.
+Its' purpose is to allow easy logging of hours in a free-style tag way.

 ## Features